 Mortality trends of patients with different malignancies in the United States between 1990 and 2009.
 Changes in cancer mortality across tumor types in the United States.
 Liver and bile duct cancer rank first in terms of increase mortality for both men and women.
 (Reprinted with permission from JM Llovet et al: Nat Rev Clin Oncol 12:408, 2015.)

 The risk factors for HCC are well established (Fig. 78-2).
 The main risk factor is cirrhosis—and associated chronic liver damage caused by inflammation and fibrosis—of any etiology, which underlies 80% of HCC cases worldwide and results from chronic infection by HBV or hepatitis C virus (HCV) infection, alcohol abuse, metabolic syndrome, and hemochromatosis (associated to HFE1 gene germ-line mutations).
 Cirrhotic patients represent 1% of the human population and one-third of them will develop HCC during their lifetime.
-Long-term follow-up studies have established an annual risk of HCC development of 2% in ...
+Long-term follow-up studies have established an annual risk of HCC development ...